the Greater Miami

 Following Porsche's Le Mans victory in 1970 and '71, the company redirected their racing efforts to North America and the CAN AM series.
 Teaming up with the Roger Penske organization, the 917/10 was created with magneseum tubular frame weighing just 100 lbs and a 5 liter turbocharged 12 cylinder engine producing 1,000 hp.
 In 1972, the 917 was the most powerful racing car in history.
 On the track, it brought McLaren's CAN AM leadership to a decissive end.
 The successor to the 917/10 was the 917/30 (the engine increased to 5.4 liters.)
 In August of 1975, Porsche took the 917/30 to the Talladega race track in an attempt to establish a closed course speed record.
 With Mark Donahue in the seat, they did so on August 9, 1975 with an average speed of 221.12 miles per hour---a record that endured for 15 years... eventually broken by an Indy car.

-Below: This engine came in running with a noticeable knock.
+Porsche arrived at shop with engine running with a noticeable knock.
 Diagnosis quickly determines an internal issue.
 After progressive dismantling with inspections done along the way, the problem is found: Whomever had previously worked on this engine failed to install #4 rocker shaft correctly.
-This led to a binding of the rocker... then that rocker's valve & piston making contact.
+This led to the rocker binding... then that rocker's piston and valve making contact.
 The crankcase is open here to make an internal inspection.
-While the problem was the rocker shaft, since there was piston & valve contact, everything that may have been damaged must be inspected so any & all issues are found and accurate repairs are made in one session---there is no exception to comprehensively inspecting for damage where I'm concerned.
-In this case, the valve, guide, rocker, rocker shaft, and piston were replaced for #4 cylinder.
+While the problem is the rocker shaft, since there was piston-to-valve contact, everything that may have been damaged must be inspected so any & all issues are found and accurate repairs are made in one session---there is no exception to comprehensively inspecting for any & all possible collateral damage.
+In this case, the damaged parts---valve, guide, rocker, rocker shaft, and piston---were replaced for #4 cylinder.
 Below, the engine has been reassembled and is about to be reinstalled.

 Click photos to enlarge